“Never confuse effort with result.”

 If anyone else is like me, the first paragraph resonates clearly.
 A lot of energy being expended without moving the needle nearly as much as I hoped.
 This is where crack of insight started to shine through.

 Speed/Effort gives the illusion of progress, but falls short because doesn’t make a choice in where its trying to go.
-Saying ‘Yes” to everything is choosing nothing, and outcome bears the fruit of that by really arriving anywhere substantial.
+Then to Jobs point, saying ‘Yes” to everything is choosing nothing, and outcome bears the fruit of that by not really arriving anywhere substantial.

-Summing it up, being direction aware of our efforts allows a person to gain velocity, and ultimately get the results we are looking for.
+There are two fundamental distinctions to be gained from this.
+Firstly, being thoughtful and deliberate in saying “Yes” and “No.” Secondly, understanding that each will have its consequence that will play out over time.
+Being direction aware of our efforts allows a person to gain velocity, and ultimately get the results we are looking for.

-Parrish and Jobs words provided some clarity and context to the t-shirt guy, and I am a little more confident that I will not “confuse effort with results.”
+Back to the real world, Parrish and Jobs words provided some context to the t-shirt guys tag line.
+For me, `I am a little more confident that in the future, I will not “confuse effort with results.”

 And if you’re wondering, I never bought the t-shirt.
 I just can’t pull it off.